Straight from our Instagram feed

 In the evening you will have some free time to make the most of Havana’s lively nightlife.
 You can choose to do this independently, or your local guide will be available to host you.
 Your local guide will be able to recommend a range of options and organise tickets and transfers (paid for locally).

-The Havana Rum Museum gives you the chance to learn about the rum making process from beginning to end, and even enjoy some tastings, all within the stately surrounds of this converted old palace.
+This morning you might like to visit the Havana Rum Museum, giving you the chance to learn about the rum making process from beginning to end, and even enjoy some tastings, all within the stately surrounds of this converted old palace.

 In the evening you will have free time to make the most of Havana’s lively nightlife.
 You can choose to do this independently, or your local guide will be available to host you.
 Your local guide will be able to recommend a range of options and organise tickets and transfers (paid for locally).